Exploring Bob Ross paintings

 What’s the distribution of the number of features per painting (code for a calculating the summary of a row thanks to this tweet by Jenny Bryan)?

 bob_ross %>% mutate(nb_features = select_at(., vars(apple_frame:wood_framed)) %>% pmap_dbl(sum)) %>% ggplot(aes(x = nb_features)) + geom_histogram(bins = 16) + labs(x = "Number of features in a painting", y = "Number of paintings", title = "Most paintings had between 5 and 11 features")

 Most paintings have between 5 and 11 features, although one has more than 15 and a couple have none.

-In short, principal components analysis is a dimensionality-reduction technique that takes all of your variables and creates a new set of characteristics that still contains the most information.
-For more information, I highly recommend checking out this StackOverflow answer for great explanations from simple to mathematical and Julia Silge’s post where she explains principal Components Analysis using StackOverflow data.
+In short, principal component analysis is a dimensionality-reduction technique that takes all of your variables and creates a new set of characteristics that still contains the most information.
+For more information, I highly recommend checking out this StackOverflow answer for great explanations from simple to mathematical and Julia Silge’s post where she explains principal component analysis using StackOverflow data.

 We’ll start by selecting only features that appear in at least 5 paintings and calculate three principal components, adding